Eschatologue/CM_wiki/docs/character-creation/race/human.md

 ### Common Lineage

 The most common human lineage found in Antares, can be found from the tallest peak of Mykrrheim's mountain ranges to the deepest pit of the Underdark.

+#### :fontawesome-solid-square-arrow-up-right: Ability Scores

+- **Ability Score Increase.** Two different ability scores of your choice increase by 1.

 #### :material-lightbulb-on: Proficiencies